VigneshwarRavichandran/starter-blog1/content/about.md

 >
 > Unlike many, I had some type of job description for my career.
 I don't believe in the quantity of employees in the company, always believe the quality in them.
 >
 > I need to thank someone - [Naveen Honest Raj](https://naveenhonestraj.in/).
 He is the one who moulded me into a good script.
-The **developer** whom I admire the most.
+The **Developer** whom I admire the most.
 >
 > I believe in the concept that a good logic builder can easily turn into a great programmer_._ I have worked a lot on **Python** and its framework.
 I still can't forget the days which made me feel like programming was not my cup of tea.
 It took some time to overcome than illusion.